 - Valvular heart disease Lead: Dr Gerry McCann, Leicester

 - Congenital and interventional CMR Lead: Prof. Reza Razavi, London

-- Tissue characterisation Lead: Dr James Moon, London
+- Tissue characterisation Lead: Prof. James Moon, London

 In addition Prof. Rene Botnar (London) is a member of the RG, and Prof. Sven Plein (Leeds/KCL, Prof. Steffen Petersen (London), Dr Chiara Bucciarelli-Ducci (Bristol) and Dr Matthias Schmitt (Manchester) have recently been added as further members of the group.